 The branch of biology termed "genomics" aims to study the genome, that is the whole of genes encoded by the DNA of a given cell.
 The final purpose of genomics is to sequence, map and analyze all the genes in a cell and it necessarily works on a large scale, making use of systematic approaches, the so called "high-throughput" technologies.

-The newly born unit of Molecular Oncology is focused on the trascription factor C/EBPα, involved in multiple physiological and pathological processes.
+The Molecular Oncology Unit is focused on the trascription factor C/EBPα, involved in multiple physiological and pathological processes.
 The research lines of the Unit are aimed at investigating the role that this pleiotropic molecule plays in the regulation of adult stem cells, and in the pathogenesis of inflammatory diseases and various types of cancer.

 The main objective of the N&D Unit is to support and promote the activities of the Institute in order to enhance its visibility, foster joint cooperation at national and international level, encourage the exploitation of research results for technology transfer.